Pet adoptions occur six (6) days a week. Ventura County Animal Services is closed on Mondays.

 NOTE: If all appointment slots appear full in the scheduling screen, please check back tomorrow morning when a new set of appointment slots are released.
 Remember, you can only schedule an appointment four (4) days into the future; all other slots will appear empty throughout the rest of the year.
 Please click here to schedule an Adoption Counseling session via phone.

-- At 9:00am a clipboard will be made available in the parking lot of the Camarillo Animal Shelter for you to write your name and phone number on.
-NOTE: Shelter staff will not be present until 9:00am and will not be able to monitor who has arrived in which order.
+- HOW IT WORKS: At 9:00am a clipboard will be made available in the parking lot of the Camarillo Animal Shelter for you to write your name and phone number on.
+Shelter staff will not be present until 9:00am and will not be able to monitor who has arrived in which order.
 Please be respectful for those who have arrived before you and please maintain social distance when taking turns at the clipboard.

 - At 2:00pm we will begin texting parties in the order in which their names appear on the clipboard.